IntroToDeepLearning-2023/swin_unet_date_random/README.md

 ## 1. Data Source

 The dataset used for training and validation is sourced from Google Cloud Platform (GCP).
-The dataset includes satellite images from various sources, including PlanetScope and Sentinel-2.
+The dataset includes satellite images from 3 satellites namely; PlanetScope, Sentinel-1 and Sentinel-2.

 ### .2.
 Accessing Data on GCP